thuml/iTransformer/README.md

 The repo is the official implementation for the paper: [iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2305.18803).
 It currently includes code implementations for the following tasks:

-> **Multivariate Forecasting**: We provide all scripts as well as the dataset for the reproduction of forecasting results in this repo.
+> **Multivariate Forecasting**: We provide all scripts as well as datasets for the reproduction of forecasting results in this repo.

 > **Boosting Forecasting of Transformers**: We are continuously incorporating Transformer variants.
 If you are interested in how well your inverted Transformer works for forecasting tasks, feel free to raise issues.

 > **Generalization on Unseen Variates**: iTransformer is demonstrated to generalize well on unseen time series, making it a nice alternative as the fundamental backbone of the large time series model.

-> **Better Utilization of Lookback Windows**: While Transformer does not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of the enlargerd lookback window.
+> **Better Utilization of Lookback Windows**: While Transformer does not necessarily benefit from the larger lookback window, iTransformer exhibits better utilization of the enlarged lookback window.

 > **Adopt Efficient Attention Modules**: A bundle of efficient attention mechanisms can be applied to reduce the complexity when the number of variates is tremendous.